soccin/Compgen2016_VariantCalling/Labs/2_Mapping/exercises/0_BLAT.md

 are FASTA sequences from the Human genome.
 Determine what they are using BLAT (http://genome.ucsc.edu).
 It is under the tools menu.
 They sequeces are cDNA from from build hg19.
 Note; UCSC has now switch over to hg38 as the default.
 You could probably BLAT these sequences against that build but practice setting the correct genome build hg19.

+_N.B._, remember to source your `config.sh` file if you can not find that sequence file.

 ## Extra credit:

 ### For biologists